 Parking Eye have won many cases in the county court.
 They have achieved this by sending trained solicitors to argue the case against untrained and, often naive, members of the public.
 Irrespective of the facts of a given case, this clearly swings things firmly into Parking Eye’s favour.
 What’s more, is that Parking Eye can’t reclaim the cost of the solicitor – legal costs aren’t usually allowed in the small claims court; that’s the whole idea of small claims.
 As such, where a solicitor is used, ParkingEye make a financial loss on such cases, even when they win.

 Where motorists have won in court they have properly prepared for it.
 Often this is done by motorists on their own having researched the area of law and similar cases (e.g. using the parking forums).
-In some cases, motorists have used lay representatives, such as those offered by Private Parking Appeals.
+In some cases, motorists have used lay representatives.

 If ParkingEye make a claim against you that goes to hearing, make sure you question their representative’s right of audience.
 Often they do not since they are represented by a 3rd party legal advocacy firm (such as LPC Law), meaning the case could get struck out before even arguing the case itself!
 Read more here.

 What should you do if you receive a ParkingEye court claim?

 If you have receive genuine, stamped, county court claim forms from ParkingEye, then you need to take action.
 If you ignore the claim, then ParkingEye will record a default win against you, and may then try to recover the money, and it could impair your credit record.